-FAIR EMPLOYMENT & HOUSING COUNCIL CERTIFICATION OF HEALTH CARE PROVIDER (California Family Rights Act (CFRA))

-IMPORTANT NOTE: The California Genetic Information Nondiscrimination Act of 2011 (CalGINA) prohibits employers and other covered entities from requesting, or requiring, genetic information of an individual or family member of the individual except as specifically allowed by law.
+FAIR EMPLOYMENT & HOUSING COUNCIL CERTIFICATION OF HEALTH CARE PROVIDER (California Family Rights Act (CFRA)) IMPORTANT NOTE: The California Genetic Information Nondiscrimination Act of 2011 (CalGINA) prohibits employers and other covered entities from requesting, or requiring, genetic information of an individual or family member of the individual except as specifically allowed by law.
 To comply with the Act, we are asking that you not provide any genetic information when responding to this request for medical information.
-"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual's sex or age.
+"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual.
+"Genetic Information" does not include information about an individual's sex or age.